10.28.2009

 this incident reminded me of Elder Bednars talk from general conference. here are some excerpts:

 ....Sometimes Sister Bednar and I wondered if our efforts to do these spiritually essential things were worthwhile.
 Now and then verses of scripture were read amid outbursts such as “He’s touching me!”
 “Make him stop looking at me!”
 “Mom, he’s breathing my air!”
 Sincere prayers occasionally were interrupted with giggling and poking.
 And with active, rambunctious boys, family home evening lessons did not always produce high levels of edification.
-At times Sister Bednar and I were exasperated because the righteous habits we worked so hard to foster did not seem to yield immediately the spiritual results we wanted and expected.
+At times Sister Bednar and I were exasperated because the righteous habits we worked so hard to foster did not seem to yield immediately the spiritual results we wanted and expected.i love elder bednar, too! and i also want to remember that sometimes you can see productivity like on mondays and it looks great. but a lot of times you can't see it and it's still there. that's really important and i must remember that especially!

 ....Sister Bednar and I thought helping our sons understand the content of a particular lesson or a specific scripture was the ultimate outcome.
 But such a result does not occur each time we study or pray or learn together.
 The consistency of our intent and work was perhaps the greatest lesson—a lesson we did not fully appreciate at the time.